 Find out more about Polisensio on Twitter!

-About the author Razvan Gheorghe Suta:
+About Razvan Gheorghe Suta:

 Razvan’s journey in entrepreneurship started as a startup intern and volunteer at@Kickstart Aalborg, in Denmark during his university years.
 In late 2016 after winning a hackathon, he became a founder himself when he created @Polisensio.
 Fast-forward to 2019, he has the COO role and together with his fellow founders is bringing the solution to the market.